DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teaching-degree-apprenticeships.md

 • GCSEs at grade 4 (C) or above in English and maths (and science if you want to teach primary)

 Other eligibility requirements:

 • to be a resident of England for the last 3 years or more

+## How to apply for a TDA
+Applications for the new TDAs are expected to open in autumn 2024 for both primary and secondary, with training due to start in autumn 2025.